StudSec/pwncrates/README.md

 The `hostname` field should contain the servers ip address/dns name, it is used to generate links for password resets/account verifications and, importantly, the CSP.
 If the frontend is not working this is likely the issue.

+Note, if no SMTP host is specified email confirmations are disabled and all newly registered accounts will be activated.

 #### Migrating from ctfd
 You can use the migration script in `./scripts/` to migrate a ctfd database to pwncrates.
 However, this has minimal support, it will automate a lot for you, but it's not a "run and forget" solution.
 It expects a mysql dump/backup file